otse/mallplanet/src/game/readme.txt

+colormap reads a small png of your choice. useful for e.g. heightmaps

 dolly is the camera marker and manager. also called compas

+game manager can start the game and references singletons

 lod is a misnomer. its not so much the level of detail as it is the partitioner

-manager is the game manager, it holds references to variables and can start the game

 player